 A team is made up of at least three runners.
 To remain in the race, all three members of the team must complete the race.
 However, each member is recorded as an individual in the general ranking.

-2 April: Timed "Solidarity" stage with food self-sufficiency.
+29 April: Timed, "Solidarity" stage with food self-sufficiency.
 Bus transfer to hotels and distribution of a lunch package.
 Dinner at the hotel included in the price (drinks not included).

 *Competitors not using the Paris flight may have to arrive a day earlier and return a day later depending on flight connections.

-During the race, none of the items in your backpack will be looked after by the organisation.
+During the race, none of the items in your backpack will be looked after by the organization.

 In addition to official ID markings, participants may use other available clothing space for individual sponsors e.g. T-shirts (apart from the chest area exclusively reserved for race number) shorts, socks, caps, backpacks, etc.